Well-Posedness for Some Non-Linear Diffusion Processes and Related PDE on the Wasserstein Space: Existence and regularity properties of the transition density

 For a given initial condition $(s,\mu) \in \mathbb{R}_+ \times \pp$ and a probability measure $\nu \in \pp$, $\nu \neq \mu$, we let $\P^{(0)} = (\P^{(0)}(t))_{t\geq s}$ be the probability measure on $\mathcal{C}([s,\infty), \rr^d)$, endowed with its canonical filtration, satisfying $\P^{(0)}(t)=\nu$, $t\geq s$, and we consider the following recursive sequence of probability measures $\left\{ \P^{(m)}; m\geq 0 \right\}$, with time marginals $(\P^{(m)}(t))_{t\geq s}$, where, $\P^{(m)}$ being given, $\P^{(m+1)}$ is the unique solution to the following martingale problem \begin{itemize} \item[(i)] $\P^{(m+1)}(y(r) \in \Gamma; 0\leq r \leq s) = \mu(\Gamma)$, for all $\Gamma \in \mathcal{B}(\rr^d)$. \item[(ii)] For all $f\in \mathcal{C}^2_b(\rr^d)$,

 is a continuous square-integrable martingale under $\mathbb{P}^{(m+1)}$. \end{itemize}

-Note that, under the considered assumptions, the well-posedness of the above martingale problem follows from standard results, see e.g. \cite{stroock:varadhan}, so that there exists a unique weak solution to the SDE
+Note that, under the considered assumptions, the well-posedness of the above martingale problem follows from standard results, see e.g. Chapter 7 in \cite{stroock:varadhan}, so that for any given initial condition $(s,\mu) \in \mathbb{R}_+ \times \pp$, there exists a unique weak solution to the SDE

 We also associate to the above dynamics the decoupled stochastic flow given by the unique weak solution to SDE